 How do we do A/B testing?

 Martech/Demand Generation is continually evolving, and we’re lucky to have new technologies available for testing on a larger scale than ever before.
 There are new technologies available that can help create hypotheses, simultaneously handle multiple tests, split advertising traffic between creative versions and report results.
 We can test almost any element of an integrated marketing campaign to find opportunities for improvement, including tests for:

 When starting a new campaign, we follow industry best-practice data.
 However, each campaign and client is different, and this is where the data we collect through A/B testing can help us continually optimize a campaign while it’s running.
 Using a data-driven approach and scientific method to gather our data, we can create more actionable insights, make better decisions and ultimately deliver better results on our clients’ marketing and business goals.

 Adam Wingate is a digital analyst at Dixon Schwabl, responsible for SEO and web analytics.
-To learn more about our martech capabilities, contact Adam at Adam_Wingate@dixonschwabl.com.
+To learn more about our Demand Generation capabilities, contact Adam at Adam_Wingate@dixonschwabl.com.